MicahMcLain/simple-calculator/SimpleCalculator/README.md

 # simple-calculator
-Creating a simple calculator that can add, subtract, multiply, and divide 1 set of numbers will potentially have the numbers returned as binary. hopefully will come back later and have it remember the sums to continue the math
+Creating a simple calculator that can add, subtract, multiply, and divide 1 set of numbers . hopefully will come back later and have it remember the sums to continue the math